joshwardell/CANserver/docs/CANserverManual.md

 You may need to install the Silabs USB drivers at https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

+**Librarires**

+A few additional libraries are needed to compile the sketch.

+1) Download and install ESPASyncWebServer from https://github.com/me-no-dev/ESPAsyncWebServer

+    1.1) This will also require ASyncTCP from https://github.com/me-no-dev/AsyncTCP

+2) Download and install esp32_can from https://github.com/collin80/esp32_can

+    2.1) This will also require can_common from https://github.com/collin80/can_common

 **Programming**

 When uploading your program, once you see *Connecting...* **you must hold down the IO0 boot button** (to the right of the right of the USB cable) for ~2sec in order to start downloading.